grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

   is orphaned, it will call a new API on the underlying subchannel to tell it that the ref is going away for a particular value of max_connections_per_subchannel.
+- If max_connections_per_subchannel is configured via the service config, the `GRPC_ARG_MAX_CONNECTIONS_PER_SUBCHANNEL` channel arg will be set by the channel before passing the resolver update to the LB policy tree.
+Individual LB policies may override this channel arg before `CreateSubchannel()` is called.

 #### Java and Go